natthamonrt/bootcamp_projects/README.md

 # Bootcamp Projects
-Data Science Bootcamp Batch 06 with 'adToy'
+Data Science Bootcamp Batch 06 with "adToy", who is own of "DataRockie" Page.

 We learn 10 sprints during 4 months program.